Glossary of Bicycle Terms

 Velodrome: an oval banked track for bicycle racing.

-Watt: a measurement of power produced.
-It tells how much force is applied to the pedals.
+Watt: a measurement of power produced/used.
+It tells how much energy is used on an e-bike to turn the pedals.

 Wind up: steady acceleration to an all-out effort.